teragrid/dgrid/docs/specification/new-spec/p2p/peer.md

-# Tendermint Peers
+# teragrid Peers

-This document explains how Tendermint Peers are identified and how they connect to one another.
+This document explains how teragrid Peers are identified and how they connect to one another.

 For details on peer discovery, see the [peer exchange (PEX) reactor doc](pex.md).

 ## Peer Identity

-Tendermint peers are expected to maintain long-term persistent identities in the form of a public key.
+teragrid peers are expected to maintain long-term persistent identities in the form of a public key.
 Each peer has an ID defined as `peer.ID == peer.PubKey.Address()`, where `Address` uses the scheme defined in go-crypto.

 A single peer ID can have multiple IP addresses associated with it.